This post may contain affiliate links. Please read the disclosure policy to learn more.

 To make this old-fashioned hard candy recipe, I recommend gathering the following tools and equipment:

-- Heavy-bottomed saucepan – For cooking the hot sugar.
+- Heavy-Bottomed Pan – For cooking the hot sugar.
 Opt for a metal pan, not one with nonstick coating.
+I use a medium saucepan for small (1/4 or 1/2) batches of candy, and a large stock pot when making the full hard candy recipe, or a double batch.

-- Pastry brush – To brush down the sides of the pan, helping to prevent crystallization.
+- Pastry Brush – To brush down the sides of the pan, helping to prevent crystallization and burnt sugar.

 How Much Does This Homemade Hard Candy Recipe Make?

-For this batch I made five colors and flavors of old-fashioned hard candy: Red (cherry flavor), orange (orange flavor), yellow (banana flavor), green (pear flavor), and blue (blueberry flavor).
+For this batch I made four colors and flavors of old-fashioned hard candy: Pink (watermelon), green (green apple), yellow (lemon), and orange (orange).

-For each flavor shown I made 1/4 batch of candy, resulting in about 2 cups of candy pieces per flavor.
-So, if you make one full batch of this recipe in a single flavor, you’ll end up with about 8 total cups of hard candy.
+For each flavor I made 1/4 of the recipe, resulting in about 140-150 grams (5 ounces), or 1 US cup of hard candy pieces per flavor.
+A full batch in a single flavor will yield approximately 600 grams, or 4-5 cups of hard candy.

 Tips and Tricks for Making Hard Candy at Home

 For best results, pour the hot sugar mixture directly onto a silicone baking mat.
-Do not use wax paper; your candy mixture will stick to the paper and be very difficult to remove!
+Do not use wax paper; your candy mixture will stick to the paper, making it impossible to remove!

-To break the cooled candy apart, I like to put the slab in a large Ziploc bag and use a kitchen mallet to crack it into smaller pieces.
-This is so much easier than breaking it with your hands, and it prevents candy pieces from flying everywhere.
-Just be sure to place a folded towel underneath the plastic bag, to avoid damaging your countertops.
+To break the cooled candy, I put the slab in a large food storage bag and crack it into small pieces with a kitchen mallet.
+This method is much easier than breaking the candy with your hands, and it prevents sharp, sticky shards of candy from flying all over your kitchen.
+Place a folded tea towel underneath the plastic bag to avoid damaging your countertops.

 Shipping and Packaging Homemade Hard Candy

-These candies ship well and stay fresh for a long time, so they’re ideal for holiday gift-gifting.
-They work nicely for care packages, too, since there are no ingredients which will melt or spoil.
-(Plus the candy is already “broken,” so no worries about it being damaged in transit!)
-If you are gifting locally, try packaging your homemade sweets in a cello bag or a pretty mason jar.
+This easy homemade hard candy ships well and stays fresh for months, so it’s ideal for holiday gift-gifting.
+(Plus the candy is already “broken,” so no worries about damaging the contents in transit!)
+If you are gifting locally, I suggest packaging your homemade hard candy in a cello bag or a pretty mason jar.

 Make-Ahead and Storage Suggestions